isteapotaspy/pesyong-app-/README.md

 ## Features
 - Browse meals and catering packages
-- Add items to cart and checkout
+- Add items to the cart and checkout
 - Order history with tracking and status indicators
 - Leave reviews for delivered orders
 - Administrative and repository layers for data access